erjosito/azure-networking-lab/README.md

   "type": null
 }</pre>

 **Step 9.** Now we can tell Azure to send traffic from subnet 1 to subnet 2 over the hub vnet.
 Normally you would do this by sending traffic to the vnet router (that is, the L3 functionality inherent to every Azure vnet).
 Let’s see what happens if we try this with vnet1.
-In order to do so, we need to add a new route to our custom routing table:
+In order to do so, we need to add a new route to our custom routing table with a next hop of type ´VnetLocal´:

 <pre lang="...">
 <b>az network route-table route create --address-prefix 10.2.0.0/16 --next-hop-type vnetLocal --route-table-name vnet1-subnet1 -n vnet2</b>